dphiggs01/Wormcat_batch/docker/wormcat_batch/README.md

 Wormcat is an R program that provides enrichment data from a nested annotation list with broad categories in Category 1 (Cat1) and more specific categories in Cat2 and Cat3.

-For example, sbp-1 is in Metabolism: lipid: transcriptional regulator.

 **Wormcat** output provides:
 * scaled bubble charts with enrichment scores that meet a Bonferroni false discovery rate cut-off of 0.01 as SGV files (`rgs_fisher_cat1_apv.svg`).
 * The download directory also includes CSV files on the data used for the graph (e.g., `rgs_fisher_cat1_apv.csv`) (Note: "apv" stand for appropriate p-value).